Malagasy culture/history on Malagasy Wikipedia

 Unlike English, French or Chinese, Malagasy is practically unused as a medium of international communication.
 And those foreigners who have a good command of Malagasy are interested in the national culture much, much more than the average Joe; or have acquired it as part of a very specific training to eventually spread Christianity in Madagascar.
 Thus it is more than justified to center our interest on Malagasy culture on one hand, specifically because a lot of the upper class people in Madagascar have been schooled in international schools and thus tend to ignore the very culture of the country they live in, or at least not to give it as much weight as it deserves.

-That might make it seem that we seem very inward-looking in our vision of the sum of human knowledge, but our culture is poorly documented especially online (and even more so in its original language) as most of it is done through oral transmission, thus in that regard there truly is a deadline.
+That might seem very inward-looking in our vision of the sum of human knowledge, but our culture is poorly documented especially online (and surprisingly even more so in its original language) as most of it is done through oral transmission, thus in that regard there truly is a deadline.

 While on the other hand, popular culture, science and technology can always be translated from English or French, and doing so correctly requires special vocabulary knowledge which the average Rakoto doesn’t always have, and written resources to mitigate that lack of knowledge are rare.